jacoscaz/bacnet-device/README.md

    or coming in via the BACnet network, are processed through FIFO queues, preventing race conditions.

-This library provides a high-level, type-safe API built on top of [`@innovation-system/node-bacnet`][2].
+This library provides a high-level, type-safe API built on top of the wonderful [`@innovation-system/node-bacnet`][2].

 ## Documentation

+- Source code is available at [https://github.com/jacoscaz/bacnet-device][5].
-API documentation is available at [https://jacoscaz.github.io/bacnet-device][3].
+- API documentation is available at [https://jacoscaz.github.io/bacnet-device][3].

-Supported object types are listed in the [SUPPORTED_OBJECT_TYPES.md][4] file.
+- Supported object types are listed in the [SUPPORTED_OBJECT_TYPES.md][4] file.

 ## Example usage